savetaxs Logo

 • Bank statements to prove the existence of the NRO (Non-resident Ordinary) account.

-• Form 15 CA. This form is a self-declaration form regarding the remittance of funds from India.
+• Form 15 CA. This is a self-declaration form for remitting funds from India.

-• Form 15 CB is a certification that a CA issues after verifying the payment of taxes.
+• Form 15 CB is a certification that a CA issues after verifying tax payments.

 • Lastly, the NRI needs a request letter for repatriation or the application for remittance abroad (ARA).